dixiedream/ansible/README.md

 # Ansible

-My playbooks created for setup my laptops and desktops (Linux and MacOS).
+Playbooks created for setup my laptops and desktops (Linux and MacOS).

 ## Requirements